Areas of Expertise

 - Neurophysiological explanations of consumer behavior

-- Methods (behavioral experiments; functional MRI; response accuracy; data triangulation)
+- Methods (behavioral experiments; functional MRI; response accuracy; data triangulation; empirical modeling)

 Martin Reimann is a marketing professor at Eller College of Management.
-A trained marketer and a trained neuropsychologist, Martin applies experimental and quantitative approaches to investigating (1) how and why people consume product experiences and (2) how and why people form, maintain, and dissolve relationships.
+A trained marketer and a trained neuropsychologist, Martin applies experimental approaches and empirical modeling to investigating (1) how and why people consume product experiences and (2) how and why people form, maintain, and dissolve social relationships.
 A common denominator in his work is the idea that consumption is deeply rooted in an emotional-motivational system that is empirically decipherable in self-report, behavior, and the brain.
 For example, different investigations elucidated the involvement of feelings of trust, hope, curiosity, and desire as sufficient predictors of why consumers choose certain products over others.

-His work has been published in the Proceedings of the National Academy of Sciences, the Journal of Experimental Psychology: General, the Journal of Consumer Research, the Journal of Consumer Psychology, and the Journal of Marketing Research, among other academic journals.
+His work has been published in the Proceedings of the National Academy of Sciences, the Journal of Experimental Psychology: General, the Journal of Consumer Research, the Journal of Marketing Research, and the Journal of Consumer Psychology, among other leading academic journals.
 The American Marketing Association has recognized him with the Consumer Behavior Rising Star Award.
-For his consumer neuroscience work, the Society of Consumer Psychology honored him with the Young Contributor Award.
+For his consumer neuroscience work, Martin Reimann received the Young Contributor Award of the Society for Consumer Psychology.
+In 2018, Martin won the SPSP International Social Cognition Network's Best Paper of the Year Award for his work on "Experience Theory."

-Google Inc., the Marketing Science Institute, the National Institutes of Health, and SAP’s founder Hasso Plattner have generously funded Martin's work.
-Martin founded the Journal of Neuroscience, Psychology, and Economics (JNPE), a quarterly publication of the American Psychological Association.
-JNPE celebrates its tenth anniversary.
+Google Inc., the Marketing Science Institute, the National Science Foundation, the National Institutes of Health, and SAP’s founder Hasso Plattner have generously funded Martin's work.
+Martin founded the Journal of Neuroscience, Psychology, and Economics (JNPE), a quarterly publication of the American Psychological Association that was recently ranked 16th out of 64 major economics journals (with Econometrica ranked 1st).

 Pol, Gratiana, Martin Reimann, and C. W. Park, “The motivational power of beauty: How visually attractive products drive behavioral effort in consumers.”